 The player taps on up and down arrows for the character to move on a specific path.
 For instance, a bird moving through trees, or a boy cycling through a specific road.

-Adventure games are similar to standard complex video games having a storyline and go longer than usual block coding games.
-These are the block-based coding games that most gamers play and are available in large-scale gaming gadgets.
+Adventure games are similar to standard complex real-world video games having a storyline and go longer than usual block coding games.
+These are the coding games that most gamers play and are available in large-scale gaming gadgets.
 These games have multiple characters, multiple backgrounds, multiplayer, and multi-objects or tasks to gain points and jump from one level to another.

 It’s a key to have a game plan, learn the most elementary concepts, and build from thereon.
 Kids need visually attractive textbooks to learn theory, and they need visually attractive platforms to learn to code.
 Like books need to be easy to read, the coding platforms also need to be user-friendly.
 Drag-and-drop coding platforms like Scratch, specially developed by MIT for kids, ensures this.